Abdalá Bucaram: Impeachment

-In February 1997, Bucaram was impeached by the National Congress because of concerns about his capacity to act in the office of presidency.
+In February 1997, Bucaram was impeached by the National Congress because of concerns about his capacity to act in the office of the presidency.
+While the initial charge was for mental incapacity, the details of the impeachment specifically cited economic mismanagement, undignified behavior, deliberate oversight of crimes, and betrayal of campaign promises.

 Life after impeachment

 Bucaram received political asylum in Panama after several corruption charges were laid against him.
 He returned on Saturday, 2 April 2005, after the corruption charges were lifted the previous day.
 He stayed in Guayaquil for about two and a half weeks.
 The corruption charges against him were reinstated after Lucio Gutiérrez was forced to leave to avoid the charges.

-On December 1, 2014, Bucaram's son Abdalá "Dalo" Bucarám Jr. renounced his seat in the Ecuadorian National Assembly.
+On 1 December 2014, Bucaram's son Abdalá "Dalo" Bucarám Jr. renounced his seat in the Ecuadorian National Assembly.

-On 4 June 2020, Attorney General Diana Salazar Méndez announced that a stock of 5,000 masks and 2,000 COVID-19 tests had been found at Bucaram's residence preventing their use in combatting a large outbreak of the COVID-19 pandemic.
+On 3 June 2020, Attorney General Diana Salazar Méndez announced that a stock of 5,000 masks and 2,000 COVID-19 tests had been found at Bucaram's residence preventing their use in combatting a large outbreak of the COVID-19 pandemic.